OCEAN PARK

-During December 2010 and January 2011 two penguins were born at the park, the first to be bred in captivity in Hong Kong and will join the park's other 51 penguins on public display when the new Polar Adventure opens in April or May 2012.
+During December 2010 and January 2011 two penguins were born at the park, the first to be bred in captivity in Hong Kong and will joined the park's other 51 penguins on public display when the new Polar Adventure opened in July 2012.

 A major new zone Aqua City opened on 26th January 2011 and the park also introduced its nightly "Symbio" fire, water and music spectacular at The Lagoon within Aqua City.